 I have found this to be very solid, stiff, and precise for a DIY machine, although working out the quirks took a while.

-If you are thinking of building a gantry type mill, I highly recommend modelling it in a computer first.
+If you are thinking of building a gantry type mill, I highly recommend modeling it in a computer first.
 80/20 part models and many other parts can be downloaded from 3dContentCentral.com.
 If this is your first build, I would also recommend starting small and experimenting with the mechanics first to get a feel for things, especially the torsional forces involved in such a machine.
 Another great resource to get your CNC blood pumping is CNCZone.